 Mountain Leaders are an elite cadre of Royal Marines who are experts in long range reconnaissance, arctic warfare and mountain climbing.
-As the The Mountain Leader Training Cadre (MLTC), their primary peacetime role is to teach their techniques to other Commando Troops and share their expertise with other military units.
+As the The Mountain Leader Training Cadre (MLTC), their primary peacetime role is to teach their techniques to other Royal Marines and share their expertise with other military units.

 Mountain Leaders are not strictly-speaking Special Forces, even though their standards of selection and training are considered by some to be as hard, if not harder, than UKSF units.
 Mountain Leaders are under the control of 3 Commando Brigade, not UKSF.

 The unit's history can be traced back to the Cliff Assault Wing formed in the 1950s, later to become the Cliff Assault Troop.
 These 'Cliff Leaders' were tasked with leading the Commando units up cliffs and operating in arctic conditions.
 The appropriate skills and techniques were developed and perfected and then passed on the rest of the Royal Marines.
 The Cliff Assault Troop was renamed to the Reconnaissance Leader Troop in 1965 until 1970 when it was renamed again to the Mountain & Arctic Warfare Cadre.
 The M&AWC helped prepare 3 Commando Brigade for its cold war role, protecting NATO's northern flank.
 Were war to break out, the M&AWC would provide long range arctic reconnaissance to 3 CDO BDE, operating on foot and on skis.